castai/hibernate/README.md

 Hibernate-resume Job will
  - Renable Unscheduled Pod Policy to allow cluster to expand to needed size

+Override default hibernate-node size
+ - Set the HIBERNATE_NODE environment variable to override the default node sizing selections.
+Make sure the size selected is appropriate for your cloud.

 ## TODO
  - Auto detect Cloud